FarrasT-1997/go-routines/README.md

 # GO ROUTINES EXPERIMENT
 - This repository contains go routines program experiment
-- Simple program that we could use it for real case
+- Simple program that we could use for real case